Seeed-Studio/LoRaWan-E5-Node/readme.md

 - Open the `LoRaWAN_End_Node` example with `STM32CubeIDE`, by double click file `LoRaWAN_End_Node\STM32CubeIDE\.project`

-- Click `Build Debug` for this example, it should works without any errors
+- Click `Build Debug` for this example, it should work without any errors

 ![build](Doc/build.png)